Maximizing Impact of Direct Cash Transfers to Young People

 Many jurisdictions are considering unconditional direct cash transfers (DCTs) to youth and young adults to bolster housing stability, transitions to adulthood, well-being, and racial justice.
 These efforts are increasingly supported by federal, state, and local public funding initiatives as well as private funds.
 Federal and state public benefits and educational grants are an integral part of any jurisdiction’s approach to working with youth at risk of homelessness and experiencing homelessness.

-This toolkit will be informed by collaborative community engagement with youth experts, local jurisdictions, nonprofits, researchers, practitioners, and policymakers through an interactive webinar series.
+This toolkit was informed by collaborative community engagement with youth experts, local jurisdictions, nonprofits, researchers, practitioners, and policymakers through an interactive webinar series.
 The series took place from January to March 2022 and featured subject matter experts presenting information and recommendations on their respective topics.
-Webinar attendees were encouraged to offer feedback and considerations to inform the final policy papers and also lend to a stronger policy toolkit.
+Webinar attendees were encouraged to offer feedback and considerations to inform the final policy papers and produce a stronger toolkit.